Laughter in the Dark (novel): Plot

 Albinus is a respected, reasonably happy married art critic who lives in Berlin.
 He lusts after the 17-year-old Margot whom he meets at a cinema, where she works, and woos her over the course of many encounters, primarily with money.
 His prolonged affair with Margot is eventually revealed to Albinus's wife Elisabeth when Margot deliberately sends a letter to the Albinuses' residence and Albinus is unable to intercept it before it is discovered.
 Elisabeth leaves with the assistance of her brother, Paul, and takes their daughter, Irma, with her.
 Rather than disown the young troublemaker, Albinus is even more attracted to Margot.
-She eventually manipulates him into allowing her to move in to his flat where he resided with his wife, and she sets to working on him getting a divorce so that she might marry him and acquire access to his significant wealth.
+She eventually manipulates him into allowing her to move in to his flat where he resided with his wife, and she sets to working on him getting a divorce so that she might marry him and secure access to his significant wealth.
+Even when Albinus' daughter, Irma, takes ill and eventually dies of pneumonia, Margot insistently drives a wedge between his old life and his new, in order to totalize her capture of him.

-Margot uses Albinus to fulfill her ambition in life to become a rich film star.
-Even when Albinus' daughter, Irma, takes ill and eventually succumbs to pneumonia, Margot insistently drives a wedge between his old life and his new, in order to totalize her capture of him.
-Inadvertently, Albinus introduces Margot to Axel Rex at one of his many dinner parties, but he does not know that the two have previously been lovers.
+Albinus introduces Margot to Axel Rex at a dinner party, but he does not know the two have previously been lovers.
 Margot and Rex resume their relationship, and start plotting to get Albinus out of the way and rob him of his money.

-Albinus gets Margot her first role as an actress, using his wealth as largesse to make up for her lack of talent.
-At the premiere viewing of the movie, Margot realises how inept she was and is petulant about her public exposure as a mediocre actress.
-Attempting to appease her wounded ego, Albinus convinces her to take a holiday to the south in the new car he has bought for her.
-Rex refuses to be left behind, and by this point has wangled his way into Albinus' confidence as a fellow artist (including convincing Albinus that he could not possibly be interested in Margot as he poses himself as homosexual): he presents himself as the ideal chauffeur for their trip, given that Albinus can barely drive.
-Rex and Margot's trysts have become increasingly brazen, and the holiday seems an opportunity to further deepen their affair on Albinus' payroll.
+Albinus gets Margot her first role as an actress, using his role as financial backer of the film to make up for her lack of talent.
+At the premiere of the movie, Margot realises how inept she was and is petulant about her public exposure as a mediocre actress.
+Attempting to appease her wounded ego, Albinus persuades her to take a holiday with the new car he has bought for her.
+Rex accompanies them as their chauffeur, given that Albinus can barely drive.
+By this point Rex has wangled his way into Albinus' confidence as a fellow artist, convincing Albinus that he could not possibly be interested in Margot by posing as a homosexual.
+Rex and Margot's trysts have become increasingly brazen, and the holiday seems an opportunity to further deepen their affair on Albinus' money.